BerniHiros/BernieHirosIT1025/Lab3/readme.md

 College Central – I like working in the educational atmosphere and hope to work at Tri-C west while finishing computer courses. [https://www.tri-c.edu/administrative-departments/human-resources/careers.html].
 I will use the events and programs listed on College Central after I have finished more courses.
 I certainly need interview help.

 ##### Certifications
 Each certification pathway has many levels.
-I am not sure of which computer pathway I am interested as of yet.
-I will be looking inot the most employable of the choices
+I am not sure of which computer pathway I am interested yet.
+I will be looking into the most employable of the choices

-CompTIA - CompTIA IT Fundamentals and CompTIA A+ = A fundamental course if offered prior to the skills needed in A+ Cisco- CENT and the CCT certifications serve as starting points for a career as a networking professiona in Cisco CISSP - SSCP are more security related pathways.
+CompTIA - CompTIA IT Fundamentals and CompTIA A+ = A fundamental course if offered prior to the skills needed in A+ Cisco- CENT and the CCT certifications serve as starting points for a career as a networking professional in Cisco CISSP - SSCP are more security related pathways.

 ##### Certificates